jmrozanec/cron-utils/README.md

 License: Apache 2.0

-The library follows the [Semantic Versioning Convention](http://semver.org/)
+The project follows the [Semantic Versioning Convention](http://semver.org/)

+For more stats about the project, you can visit our [OpenHUB profile](https://www.openhub.net/p/cron-utils)

 **Features**